Updated: January 29, 2019

-More detailed information that describes the architecture of the Episerver platform, along with an introduction to the system foundation and related components and products, is available in the Technical Overview topic on Episerver World for additional information.
+Information that describes the architecture of the Episerver platform, with an introduction to the system foundation and related components and products, is available in the Technical Overview topic on Episerver World.

 The infrastructure layer for Episerver’s Digital Experience Cloud Service is based on Microsoft™ cloud architecture and Microsoft Azure™*.